Virtualization Benefits in Manufacturing

 What does the process look like?

-Before you begin starting the switch, Applied Technologies will first evaluate your current system workload.
+Before you begin starting the switch to virtualization, Applied Technologies will first evaluate your current system workload.
 We have tools to capture all activity ideally for a 30-day minimum to correctly size the plant floor environment.
 Next, we analyze the physical servers and run diagnostics to determine what specific applications, files, software and tools are being used.
 We evaluate your current hardware requirements and recommend how we can scale back hardware to run the same plant floor processes in a virtualized environment.
 We also review your future technology requirements and how you can best use virtualization to scale up as business needs change.
 Once approved, we set-up the hardware and virtualized environment, test all processes and schedule the migration with your IT/OT team.
 We have a wide range of pre-sale and post-sale services to help ensure a smooth transition and offer ongoing monitoring of your virtualized environment.

 Many companies are virtualized in the “carpeted space” but may not think they can do it on the plant floor.
 However, virtualization is not new technology, and is simple to implement across both IT and OT spaces.